Expected Policy Gradients for Reinforcement Learning

-Furthermore, SPG does poorly, solving only the easiest domain (InvertedPendulum-v1) reasonably quickly, achieving slow progress on HalfCheetah-v1, and failing entirely on the other domains.
+Furthermore, SPG does poorly, solving only the easiest domain (InvertedPendulum-v2) in reasonable time, achieving slow progress on HalfCheetah-v2, and failing entirely on the other domains.
 This is not surprising since DPG was introduced precisely to solve the problem of high variance SPG estimates on this type of task.
-In InvertedPendulum-v1, SPG initially learns quickly, outperforming the other methods.
-This is because noisy gradient updates provide a crude, indirect form of exploration that happens to suit this problem.
-Clearly, this is inadequate for more complex domains: even for this simple domain it leads to subpar performance late in learning.
+In InvertedPendulum-v2, SPG initially learns quickly, outperforming the other methods, because noisy gradient updates provide a crude, indirect form of exploration that happens to suit this problem.
+Clearly, this is inadequate for more complex domains: even for this simple domain it leads to sub-par performance late in learning.

-In addition, EPG typically learns more consistently than DPG with OU.
-In three tasks, the empirical standard deviation across runs of EPG ($\hat{\sigma}_\text{EPG}$) was substantially lower than that of DPG ($\hat{\sigma}_\text{DPG}$) at the end of learning, as shown in Table \ref{tab-std}.
-For the other two domains, the confidence intervals around the empirical standard deviations for DPG and EPG were too wide to draw conclusions.

-Surprisingly, for InvertedPendulum-v1, DPG's learning curve declines late in learning.
-The reason can be seen in the individual runs shown in Figure \ref{fig-res-unlearn}: both DPG and SPG suffer from severe unlearning.
-This unlearning cannot be explained by exploration noise since the evaluation runs just use the mean action, without exploring.
-Instead, OU exploration in DPG may be too coarse, causing the optimiser to exit good optima, while SPG unlearns due to noise in the gradients.
-The noise also helps speed initial learning, as described above, but this does not transfer to other domains.
-EPG avoids this problem by automatically reducing the noise when it finds a good optimum, i.e., a Hessian with large negative eigenvalues as described is Section \ref{ss-hessian-exp}.